drew94591/Loan_Analyzer/README.md

 # Loan Analyzer
 Loan officers need a way to determine if a loan applicant is credit worthy.
 This application searches through a provided list of loans defined within the daily_rate_sheet.csv file and determines if there are any qualifying loans based upon an applicant's credit score, debt to income ratio, loan to value ratio, and maximum loan amount.
-The qualifying loans are then provided as output to the qualifying_loans.csv file for the loan officers to review.
+The qualifying loans are then able to be outputted to a specified .csv file or screen for the loan officers to review.

 ---